How many people live in subsidized housing in Florida?

 Share of population living in subsidized housing in 2023, by county

-People who live in subsidized housing share one thing: incomes low enough to qualify for housing assistance.
-In 2023, HUD classified 93% of households in Florida's subsidized housing as very low income and 73% as extremely low income.
-The average household in Florida's subsidized housing earned $17,390 in annual income.
-Across all subsidized housing in Florida, 70% of households earned less than $20,000.
+People who live in subsidized housing have one thing in common: incomes low enough to qualify for housing assistance.
+In 2023, HUD classified 93% of households in subsidized housing as very low income and 73% as extremely low income.
+The average household in subsidized housing earned $17,390 in annual income.
+Across all subsidized housing, 70% of households earned less than $20,000.

 41% of households with subsidies earned $10K–$15K in annual income.